-Kenneth Held, Dean

-The academic program of the College of Law is designed to offer systematic and thorough instruction in the law to prepare students to enter the legal profession.
+Kenneth Held, Dean H. Randall Rubin, Associate Dean J.M.
+Spectar, Assistant Dean of Students Alexis Boles, Assistant Dean of Admissions instruction in the law to prepare students to enter the legal profession.
 The J.D. program is a traditional one; it can be completed in three years of full-time study or four years of part-time day or evening study.
-Prospective students should contact the Director of Admissions to obtain an application, catalog, and other pertinent information.
+Prospective students should contact the Assistant Dean for Admissions to obtain an application, catalog, and other pertinent information.